Woman arrested for vandalizing Wall Street's famed bull statue

 Courtney Fallon, 33, was arrested Friday and charged with two misdemeanors, according to the New York Police Department.

-The stunt was part of a political protest against the Trump Administration's decision to withdraw from the Paris Climate Accord, according to a group claiming responsibility for the act.
+The stunt was part of a political protest against the Trump Administration's decision to withdraw from the Paris Climate Accord, according to a statement posted from Draw the Blue Line, an activist movement Fallon founded.

-A statement posted on the @DrawTheBlueLine Twitter handle claims to be from Fallon and takes credit for the vandalism.
+In a statement posted on the @DrawTheBlueLine Twitter handle, Fallon takes credit for the vandalism.

 "I also tarred and feathered the sculpture of 'Charging Bull' with corn oil and powdered blue chalk which I photographed and captioned, 'Be bull-headed in the face of climate change denial and demand action now,'" the statement says.